CisseBenn/Loan-Data-Analysis/README.md

 # Loan-Data-Analysis
-A fun project with a group of students
+A fun project at Uubnifu College